Permian High School

-Permian High School is a public high school located in Odessa, Texas and is one of three high schools in the Ector County Independent School District.
+Permian High School is a public high school located in Odessa, Texas and is one of two high schools in the Ector County Independent School District.
 It was the subject of the book Friday Night Lights, which in turn inspired a movie and TV series of the same name.

 History

 Opened in 1959, Permian High is named for the Permian Basin, the geological formation that underlies Midland and Odessa.
 The name stems from the age of the rocks in the basin where the school is located, which are from the geological period that preceded the largest mass extinction in the history of life.
 The Permian Basin is the source of the large oil and natural gas deposits that drive the region's economy.
 Permian High began adding freshmen to the campus during the 2015-2016 school year.
 This began creating more additions to the campus as well as a bigger influx of students.